subvisual/subvisual.com/src/posts/2016-04-26-ruby-bits-br-delegation/index.md

 ---
+highlight: false
-path: /80-ruby-bits-br-delegation/
+path: 80-ruby-bits-br-delegation
 title: "Ruby Bits:  Delegation"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-04-26
 cover: cover.jpg
+intro: If you've been writing Object Oriented code for a while, you're probably familiar with expressions such as DRY, the Law of Demeter or Composition over Inheritance.
+One thing they all have in common is that the can be followed by using delegation.
 tags:
   - development
-intro:
-  If you've been writing Object Oriented code for a while, you're probably familiar with expressions such as DRY, the Law of Demeter or Composition over Inheritance.
-One thing they all have in common is that the can be followed by using delegation.
 ---

 If you've been writing Object Oriented code for a while (or any code really),